Soham-Gaonkar/NeuralNet_SobelFilter/README.md

 3. Open the Jupyter notebooks in your environment.
 4. Run the cells sequentially to train the models and visualize the results.

+## Additional Details

+For more in-depth explanations and performance metrics, please refer to `DETAILS.md`.

 ## Conclusion

 This project demonstrates how neural networks can learn and replicate classical image processing filters.
 It extends beyond the basic Sobel filter to include multiple filters, providing a comprehensive approach to neural network-based image processing.